COVID-19 Guidance and FAQ

 If you or any of your household have symptoms of COVID-19, please stay at home.
 We will refund your tickets if you email email@example.com to let us know the situation.
 Once you’ve completed the quarantine period or tested negative, you’re welcome to come back.

 Hand sanitiser is provided throughout the building.
 Please use sanitiser on arrival, regularly throughout your visit, and when you leave.
-Thoroughly and regularly washing your hands is also acceptable.
+Thoroughly and regularly washing your hands is also okay.

 Respect social distancing of 2 metres in all directions, read the signs around the venue, and follow all staff directions.